AckerlyXu/heima/articles/active-directory/active-directory-enterprise-apps-manage-sso.md

-<properties
+---
-    pageTitle="Single sign-on management for enterprise apps in the Azure Active Directory preview | Azure" description="Learn how to manage single sign on for enterprise apps using the Azure Active Directory" services="active-directory"
+title: Single sign-on management for enterprise apps in the Azure Active Directory preview | Azure
+description: Learn how to manage single sign on for enterprise apps using the Azure Active Directory
-    documentationCenter=""
-    authors="asmalser"
-    manager="stevenpo"
-    editor=""/>

-<tags
-    ms.service="active-directory"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="identity"
-    ms.date="09/12/2016"
-    ms.author="asmalser"
-    wacn.date=""/>
+services: active-directory
+documentationCenter: ''
+authors: asmalser
+manager: stevenpo
+editor: ''

+ms.service: active-directory
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: identity
+ms.date: 09/12/2016
+ms.author: asmalser
+wacn.date: ''
+---

 #Preview: Managing single sign-on for enterprise apps in the new Azure portal

-This article describes how to use the [Azure portal](https://portal.azure.cn) to manage single sign-on settings for applications, particularly ones that have been added from the [Azure Active Directory (Azure AD) application gallery](/documentation/articles/active-directory-appssoaccess-whatis/#get-started-with-the-azure-ad-application-gallery/).
+This article describes how to use the [Azure portal](https://portal.azure.cn) to manage single sign-on settings for applications, particularly ones that have been added from the [Azure Active Directory (Azure AD) application gallery](./active-directory-appssoaccess-whatis.md#get-started-with-the-azure-ad-application-gallery).
 The Azure AD management experience for single sign-on is currently in public preview, and this article describes the new features as well as a few temporary limitations that will be in place only during the preview period.
-[What's in the preview?](/documentation/articles/active-directory-preview-explainer/)
+[What's in the preview?](./active-directory-preview-explainer.md)

 ##Finding your apps in the new portal

-As of September 2016, all applications that have been configured for single sign-on in a directory, by a directory administrator using the [Azure Active Directory application gallery](/documentation/articles/active-directory-appssoaccess-whatis/#get-started-with-the-azure-ad-application-gallery/) inside the [Azure Classic Management Portal](https://manage.windowsazure.cn), can now be viewed and managed in the Azure portal.
+As of September 2016, all applications that have been configured for single sign-on in a directory, by a directory administrator using the [Azure Active Directory application gallery](./active-directory-appssoaccess-whatis.md#get-started-with-the-azure-ad-application-gallery) inside the [Azure Classic Management Portal](https://manage.windowsazure.cn), can now be viewed and managed in the Azure portal.

 These applications can be found in the **Enterprise Applications** section of the Azure portal, a link to which can be found in the **More Services** list in the [portal](https://portal.azure.cn).
 Enterprise apps are apps that have been deployed and are being used by users within your organization.